Bourbon Chipotle Steak with Sweet Potato Mojos

 - It tastes so good! (did I already say that?)

 What I want to do is go on and on and on about how tasty bourbon chipotle steak is but then I'd just be wasting your precious steak-eating time.
 So go on … make some bourbon chipotle steak with sweet potato mojos for dinner!

 Remember to subscribe to THE ENDLESS MEAL'S NEWSLETTER for FREE to get healthy and delicious recipes each week + our cookbook!

 - Peruvian Lomo Saltado (Steak and French Fry Stir Fry)

 - Best Steak Salad with Creamy Balsamic Vinaigrette

 - Chimichurri Steak Bites

-- 3 sweet potatoes, cut into long wedges
+- 3 medium sweet potatoes, cut into long wedges

 - 1 teaspoon sea salt

 - 1 tablespoon tapioca starch